varlottaang/data-ethics-club/17-03-21_writeup.md

 #### Room 2

 #### Room 3
 We all need to be prepared to call things out.
+We will get more of the behaviour that we accept if we don't.

 #### Room 4